frafra/is-osm-uptodate/docs/INSTALL.md

 - Debian/Ubuntu users: `apt-get install libyajl-dev`
 - Fedora users: `dnf install yajl-devel`

+## GEOS

+Shapely requires `geos_c.h`, which is provided by `geos-devel` in Fedora.

+## Additional Python dependencies

+Python headers could be needed, whic are provided by `python-devel` in Fedora.

 ## PDM

 [PDM](https://pdm.fming.dev/) is a Python package manager, that can be installed using `pip` or `pipx`: